[Gilbert Logo]

 Exploding Myths

-Sincere consideration should be given to the relatively few richochet insects and microparticles that occasionally fall from flytraps (strong emphasis on "sincere").
-Beware of exaggerated, "Chicken Little", "sky is falling!", adverting gimmicks and the questionable research claimed to support it.
-Sincere critical thinking is overdue on the "exploding" issue.
+Sincere consideration should be given to the relatively few richochet insects and microparticles that may fall from ILTs.
+The emphasis here is on "sincere" consideration.

 Existing Lighting